Kremzeeq/fruit_app_project/README.md

 `db.createUser({user: "admin", pwd: "adminUser123", roles: [{role: "userAdminAnyDatabase", db: "admin"}]})`

-**Please Note** : Please provide username and password as per preferences.
+**NB** : Please provide username and password as per preferences.
 MongoDB encrypts the password within the database.

 5. Press `Ctrl+C` to quit the instances in terminals 1 and 2